Alcohol

 Drug-related hospitalisations are defined as hospitalisations with a principal diagnosis relating to a substance use disorder or direct harm relating to use of selected substances (AIHW 2018).

-AIHW analysis of the National Hospital Morbidity Database showed that alcohol accounted for nearly 3 in 5 drug-related hospitalisations in 2020–21 (57% or 86,400 hospitalisations) (Table S1.12).
-This represents a rate of 336.4 alcohol-related hospitalisations per 100,000 population (Table S1.13).
-Alcohol has remained the most common drug recorded in drug-related hospitalisations over the 6 years to 2020–21.
-Around 1 in 2 alcohol-related hospitalisations involved an overnight stay (52% or 45,000 hospitalisations), while the remainder ended with a same-day discharge (Table S1.12).
+AIHW analysis of the National Hospital Morbidity Database showed that alcohol accounted for more than half of drug-related hospitalisations in 2021–22 (59% or 80,300 hospitalisations).
+This represents a rate of 311.4 alcohol-related hospitalisations per 100,000 population (Table S1.15).
+Alcohol has remained the most common drug recorded in drug-related hospitalisations over the 7 years to 2021–22.

 Alcohol-related injuries